Cysiuu/awesome-browsers/README.md

 ![Opera](https://www-static-sites.operacdn.com/wp-content/uploads/sites/5/2023/04/image-1-1.jpg)

 ## [Opera GX](https://www.opera.com/gx)
 Opera GX is like Opera, but for gamers.
 It’s got a slick design, with features to limit how much CPU or RAM it uses, so it doesn’t slow down your games.
 There are integrations with Twitch and Discord too.
-Some think it’s a bit gimmicky, but if you’re into gaming and want a browser that matches your aesthetic, it’s worth a try.
+Some think it’s a bit gimmicky, but if you’re into gaming and want a browser that matches your aesthetic, it’s worth a try, but be aware that it mines data as well

 ![Opera GX](https://www-static-sites.operacdn.com/wp-content/uploads/sites/5/2022/03/Slide-16_9-20.png)